petershin/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/developing-page-fragments/creating-form-fragments.md

 }
 ```

-The rest of fragment creation follows the same process as creating a basic fragment.
+After that, follow the same process as when creating a basic fragment.
 See [Using the Fragments Toolkit](./using-the-fragments-toolkit.md) for more information about creating and deploying basic fragments.

 ## Using the `input` Variable with Form Fragments

 Form fragments include the `input` variable for use with each fragment's JavaScript and FreeMarker code.
-This variable contains the necessary properties for configuring the fragment.
+This variable contains the properties for configuring the fragment.

 ## Input Variable Properties Reference